Protected: 2023-2024 Annual Report

 Dear Friends,

-The Young People’s Chorus continues to grow and thrive in our mission to bring diverse young voices together, elevate joy, and build a more inclusive, empathetic society.
+Thank you for helping YPC continue to grow and thrive in our mission to bring diverse young voices together, elevate joy, and build a more inclusive, empathetic society.

 From captivating performances to Master Classes taught by iconic artists and transformative educational workshops, we have strived to empower the next generation of leaders in the arts and beyond.